EV Incentives and Rebates

 Other EV Incentives

-You’ll also find other EV incentives on the price of kilowatt hours based on local utilities.
+You’ll find other EV incentives on the price of kilowatt hours based on local utilities.
 Many electric utility companies offer rebates and special incentives to EV owners.
 You’ll also find discounts on electric vehicle charging at local charging stations.
 Look for savings on EV charging in your town.